jfroelich/rss-reader/src/content-filters/readme.md

 * change max length input to be max length per emphasis type, have separate maxes for bold, italics. then also add a new max length for block quotes and also limit the size of block quotes (e.g. when it is almost the entire page that is too much).
 * consider looking at css of all tags and not just tag name
+// TODO: i should possibly have this consult style attribute instead of just
+// element type (e.g. look at font-weight)

+# todo new filter idea

+add a filter that condenses by doing this like replacing &amp;copy; with the equivalent single utf8/unicode character.